egison/egison/design/type-pm-compatibility.md

 ```

 They must not be enabled, disabled, reclassified, or used as capability
-evidence by `--type-pm-compatibility-warnings`.
+evidence by the outside-core warning flags.
 Auditing a production program
-against the complete core acceptance conditions therefore requires both
+against the complete core acceptance conditions therefore requires
-options.
+`--matcher-consistency-warnings` together with the relevant outside-core flags.
 A matcher can exercise only synchronized inference operations while
 remaining intentionally partial under the production policy, and it can be
 coverage-complete while using an unbridged Egison extension.